- What is the Waismann Method of Rapid Opiate Detoxification?

 Dr. Michael H. Lowenstein, our medical director, is a quadruple board-certified anesthesiologist who is an expert on opiate dependence and pain management.
 Dr. Lowenstein has nearly 20 years of experience providing medical care to patients undergoing medical opiate detoxification.
 He has been sought for consultation and interviewed by the media, from around the world, due to his unparalleled expertise and experience.

-As with any medical procedure, rapid detox is as dangerous as the ability and responsibility of the doctor in charge.
-At the Waismann Method ® Center, we never cut corners when it comes to patient care.
+As with any medical procedure, rapid detox can be as dangerous if there is a the of experience from the treating physician, if additional medical resources are not available at the facility and if length, time and protocol is not tailored based on each patients needs.
+At the Waismann Method ® Center, we simply do not cut corners when it comes to patient care.
 All of our medical procedures take place at a full-service hospital, our director is a leader in the field of anesthesia-assisted detox, and we emphasize the importance of specialized, individualized care from pre-treatment assessment through aftercare.
 Most importantly, we provide ample inpatient time for our patients to undergo an effective and thorough medical detoxification.

 Opiate dependence takes a toll on the body, and withdrawal symptoms can be uncomfortable and sometimes dangerous to endure on your own.
 For example, metabolic changes associated with long term opiate use could affect the heart, kidneys, and digestive system.
 To protect our patients, it is crucial to provide around-the-clock medical care in a full service hospital with staff members specially trained to provide addiction care.

 How long does sedation last for anesthesia-assisted medical detox?